 Treatments for Head and Neck Sweating Caused by Primary Focal Hyperhidrosis

 It may be comforting to know that there are a lot of people who struggle with excessive head and neck sweating.
-According to one retrospective study published in the Journal of Dermatologic Clinics, found that about 5% of people with primary focal hyperhidrosis (PFH) had craniofacial involvement.
+According to one retrospective study published in the Journal of Dermatologic Clinics, about 5% of people with primary focal hyperhidrosis (PFH) have craniofacial involvement.
 While this may seem like a relatively small percentage, because there are so many people with PFH, it is actually a large amount of people.
-It is also thought that somewhere between 30% and 50% of people with excessive facial sweating have other people in their family with the same problem, making it likely that it is a somewhat heritable condition.
-Craniofacial hyperhidrosis can cause debilitating symptoms that can occur over a lifetime, so it is imperative that people with the condition have access to treatment.
+It is also thought that somewhere between 30% and 50% of people with excessive facial sweating have other people in their family with the same problem.
+This means you are not alone!
+Due to the fact that craniofacial hyperhidrosis can cause such debilitating symptoms it is important that you have access to treatment.
 It can make an enormous difference.
-There are several treatments people can utilize and they range from minimally invasive methods to very invasive surgical procedures.
-Here is a breakdown of the treatments that are available:
+There are several treatments you can explore which range from minimally invasive methods to very invasive treatments like surgery.
+Here is a breakdown of the treatments that are currently available:

-Most people with primary focal hyperhidrosis have to learn manage their symptoms and adapt as hyperhidrosis is an ongoing condition.
-Treatments make it possible to thrive despite the difficulties of hyperhidrosis and there is some research that suggests that hyperhidrosis improves with age, so most people find that symptoms improve naturally with time, experience, and treatment.
+Most people with primary focal hyperhidrosis have to learn to manage their symptoms and adapt because it is an ongoing condition.
+However, treatments make it possible to thrive despite the difficulties hyperhidrosis can cause.
+There is some research that suggests that hyperhidrosis improves with age, so most people find that symptoms improve naturally with time, experience, and treatment.

-If you find that none of the above treatments are working and head and neck sweating are hindering your quality of life, you might want to consider being part of a research trial.
+If you find that none of the above treatments are working you might want to consider being part of a research trial.
 This can allow you to try innovative treatment options, often at no cost to you.
 However, this can be risky as unapproved treatments have less research to back them up and side effects are not well studied.

 Treatments for Head and Neck Sweating Caused by Secondary Generalized Hyperhidrosis